crystalxs/DataScientistNotes/Interview/README.md

 ## Interview Approach

-Ref: Brain career workshop slides
+> Reference: Brain career workshop slides

 1. Ask - ALWAYS ask follow-up questions.
 Almost all technical questions are underspecified.
 It shows you are curious and do not make assumptions.
 2. Suppose - State the givens.
 For example, "I'm going to code in Python with its Standard Library"